 Vision screening team

 Joannah Vaughan, M.B.A., Instructor of Ophthalmology, founded the preschool vision screening program in response to the fact that Oregon did not screen preschool children for amblyopia, the number one reason for preventable vision loss in children.
 Amblyopia is a vision condition that may be reversed if treatment occurs before age 5.
-With the support of the Casey Eye Institute, she created a partnership with the Oregon State Elks Association, The Elks Children’s Eye Clinic at OHSU, and the Oregon State Head Start Association.
-Since 2003, Vaughan has developed and managed the screening program which currently screens over 5,000 preschool children each year.
-Coming from a research and high tech background, Vaughan has a special interest in research and emerging screening technologies.
-She recently co-authored a magazine article with David Huang, M.D., in The Ophthalmologist (June 2014) outlining the Program’s screening results using a Smartphone app (GoCheckKids).
-She frequently conducts trainings for OHSU and UP nursing students, PCC Ophthalmic Techs, Oregon Head Start State Association, and statewide community health clinics.
+With the support of Casey Eye Institute, she created a partnership with the Oregon State Elks Association, The Elks Children’s Eye Clinic at OHSU, and the Oregon State Head Start Association.
+Since 2003, Vaughan has developed and managed the screening program which currently screens over 8,000 preschool children each year.
+She frequently conducts training for OHSU and UP nursing students, PCC Ophthalmic Techs, the Oregon Head Start State Association and statewide community health clinics.
 Vaughan has presented vision screening research at international conferences including the World Ophthalmology Congress, the American Academy of Pediatric Ophthalmology and Strabismus, the Association of Research in Vision and Ophthalmology (ARVO), and at the American Academy of Pediatrics.